 I submitted an idea to the CSA's Call for ideas in spring .
 How did you use it?

 The CSA sent out a Call for ideas to help plan for future lunar exploration activities and gauge industry's and academia's interest and capabilities.
 All the ideas submitted were considered and categorized to create LEAP's portfolio of activities.

 When and where will the contributions awarded under the LEAP Capability Demonstration AO be disclosed?

-All CSA grants and contribution awards are disclosed on the CSA website.
+All CSA grants and contribution awards are disclosed on the Open Government website.
 The disclosure is made in the quarter following the one in which the contribution is awarded.